docsforadobe/after-effects-expression-reference/docs/text/style.md

 Returns the value of Justification of the first paragraph of a Text layer.

-!!!
-WARNING
+!!! warning
     The left and right values for alignment/justification will be reversed if the Text layer's [TextStyle.direction](#textstyledirection) is set to use right-to-left.
-You can control this using the Property or Paragraph panel, or via [TextStyle.setDirection(value)](#textstylesetdirection).
+You can control this using the Property or Paragraph panel, or via [TextStyle.setDirection()](#textstylesetdirection).

 #### Type

-Predefined string as defined in [JustificationType]().
-One of the following:
+Predefined string.
+One of:

 - `alignCenter`
 - `alignLeft`